 This method of noise compliance assessment is in accordance with Chapter 11 of the EPA NSW Industrial Noise Policy (INP).
-In order to determine compliance of the Facility operational noise emissions with the required noise limits, 'reasonable' worst case operational scenarios were determined from 2015 to 2019 truck movement historical data provided by Stolthaven, and noise levels based upon on-site attended noise measurements undertaken over the period of 28 to 29 November 2022 and during previous site visits.
+In order to determine compliance of the Facility operational noise emissions with the required noise limits, 'reasonable' worst case operational scenarios were determined from 2022 to 2023 truck movement historical data provided by Stolthaven, and noise levels based upon on-site attended noise measurements undertaken on 12 December 2024 and during previous site visits.